shravni21/attendance_system/README.md

 # Face Recognition Attendance System

 # Introduction:
        The project is about Face recognition based Attendance System.
 By using this system, attendance can be taken simply facing the camera.
-This system has the ability to detect any face and based on training data it can recognize and register the attendance for that student.
+This system has the ability to detect any face and based on training data.
+It can recognize and register the attendance for that student.
 It is very simple and easy way to take attendance in any class using this system.
-And it is a very secure and accurate system.
+It is a very secure and accurate system.

 # Description:
-     The used system is very simple.
-Simple steps are used in very effective way.
-Here is a flowchart describing the steps ---
+    Flowchart describing System

 ![Screenshot (184)](https://user-images.githubusercontent.com/91143764/170944044-a69a2a7f-061e-49fc-ab8b-5f0097921097.png)

 # Results:
-      Here we used 2 algorithms to predict the face.
-They are –
+      Algoriths used:

 ![image](https://user-images.githubusercontent.com/91143764/170945571-24576ea4-6795-4fcf-a95c-977983432b69.png)